jakobringler/blog/content/notes/Collisions.md

 ### Grain and Wire Solver

-Grains uses the pop solver and the wire solver behaves like POPs so the same rules apply.
+Grains uses the pop solver and the wire solver behaves like POPs so the same rules apply to both.

 Supported Collision data:
 1. SDF Volume geometry (default)